 What Tree Planting Does For Employee Engagement

 Employee engagement is often mistaken for employee happiness or satisfaction.
-While these two components are vital to the overall health of your organization, they do not refer to employee engagement– if anything, they are by-products.
+While these two components are vital to your organization’s overall health, they do not refer to employee engagement– if anything, they are by-products.

 Employee engagement points to the emotional investment and commitment of your employees to your company and its goals.

 An organization that focuses on employee engagement has employees that care about their work and the organization.
-They look upon their roles as active contributions to the overall business and health of the company they work for.
+They look upon their roles as active contributions to the company’s overall business and health.

 It is easy to see why companies strive for high levels of employee engagement.
 It means that employees are more invested in their roles, they take ownership of their efforts, and the team rallies around the organization during crunch-time.

 According to Industrial and Organizational Psychology by Macey and Schneider, organizations can gain a competitive advantage through employee engagement.
-They found that, out of 65 firms in a variety of sectors, the top 25% of most engaged firms experienced greater returns on assets and profitability.
+They found that, out of 65 firms in various sectors, the top 25% of most engaged firms experienced greater returns on assets and profitability.
 They also had more than double the shareholder value of firms in the bottom 25%.

 How to boost employee engagement